 Activated charcoal seems to be especially effective at removing toxins derived from urea, the main byproduct of protein digestion.

-More research is needed, but some animal studies show that activated charcoal may help improve kidney function and reduce gastrointestinal damage and inflammation in those with chronic kidney disease.
+More research is needed, but some animal studies show that activated charcoal may help improve kidney function and reduce gastrointestinal damage and inflammation in those with

-2013 study saw rats with induced, chronic kidney disease given 4 grams (g) per kilogram per day of an oral activated charcoal preparation.
+A 2013 study saw rats with induced, chronic kidney disease given 4 grams (g) per kilogram per day of an oral activated charcoal preparation.
 The researchers found that the animals had significant reductions in intestinal inflammation and damage.

-In another 2014 study, rats with induced chronic renal failure were fed mixtures containing 20 percent activated charcoal.
+2014 study, rats with induced chronic renal failure were fed mixtures containing 20 percent activated charcoal.
 They experienced improved kidney function and a reduced rate of kidney inflammation and damage.

 2. Intestinal gas